 The two major causes of renal infarction are thromboemboli, which usually originate from a thrombus in the heart or aorta, and in-situ thrombosis, which may cause complete occlusion of the main renal artery or a segmental branch artery [1,7].
 The renal manifestations are different with atheroemboli, which, because they are typically nondistensible, irregularly shaped, and smaller in size, tend to produce incomplete arterial occlusion of more distal vessels, with secondary ischemic atrophy rather than renal infarction.
 (See "Clinical presentation, evaluation, and treatment of renal atheroemboli", section on 'Kidney injury'.)

 Thromboembolic renal infarction is reviewed here.
 The major sources of embolism from the heart, thromboembolism from aortic plaque, and the manifestations of atheroembolic disease are discussed separately.
-(See "Echocardiography in detection of intracardiac sources of embolism" and "Embolism from aortic plaque: Thromboembolism" and "Embolism from atherosclerotic plaque: Atheroembolism (cholesterol crystal embolism)".)
+(See "Echocardiography in detection of cardiac and aortic sources of systemic embolism" and "Embolism from aortic plaque: Thromboembolism" and "Embolism from atherosclerotic plaque: Atheroembolism (cholesterol crystal embolism)".)

 ETIOLOGY AND PATHOGENESIS